zachvollrath/gosolo-point-cloud-challenge/README.md

 Specifically, we'd like you to filter the outliers (anything two standard deviations from the mean) out of the roof.

-We have been provided a few helper functions to get you started reading and writing `.ply` files.
+You have been provided a few helper functions to get you started reading and writing `.ply` files.

 You can visually test your results using a free software tool called [MeshLab](https://www.meshlab.net/#download) to open `.ply` files